Medical and Dental Expense Deductions

 Cosmetic procedures are generally not deductible unless they are to improve the disfigurement related to a congenital abnormality, or the result of a disease or an accidental injury.

-Insurance or other reimbursements reduce the amount of the deduction of medical costs, first for the medical expense for which insurance was paid, then the excess is applied to any other deductible medical costs.
+Insurance or other reimbursements reduce the deduction of medical costs, first for the medical expense for which insurance was paid, then the excess is applied to any other deductible medical costs.

 For spouses, where one is incapacitated either physically or mentally, the working spouse may have to provide personal care and housekeeping services for the incapacitated spouse.
 Personal care services are generally deductible, but housekeeping services are not deductible as medical expenses.
 However, if the nonworking spouse is either physically or mentally incapable of self-care and if the housekeeping services are necessary so that the working spouse can continue to work, then the housekeeping expenses may qualify for the dependent care tax credit.

 Personal injury settlements or awards are generally not treated as reimbursements of medical bills, and thus do not reduce the medical expense deduction.
-However, if the court specifically allocates that a portion of the proceeds be allocated to pay for medical expenses, then the deductibility of those medical expenses is reduced by the amount of the reimbursement.
-If the court allocates some of the payments to future medical costs, then those medical expenses can only be deducted in the year in which they are incurred, and must be reduced by the amount of the payments from the lawsuit.
-Insurance proceeds illegally received because of fake claims are treated as taxable income, and are not reduced by any medical expenses.
+However, if the court specifically allocates that a portion of the proceeds be allocated to pay for medical expenses, then the deductibility of those medical expenses is reduced by the reimbursement.
+If the court allocates some of the payments to future medical costs, then those medical expenses can only be deducted for the year when they are incurred and must be reduced by the payments from the lawsuit.
+Insurance proceeds illegally received because of fake claims are treated as taxable income and are not reduced by any medical expenses.

 Healthcare Insurance Premiums